How to Mix Oil Paints - The Color Wheel

 I recommend reading my realistic painting guide first, to understand 8 of the key fundamentals for painting.

-In this guide, I will focus on color mixing for oil painting, and the relationships within the color wheel.
+This guide focuses on color mixing for oil painting, and the relationships within the color wheel.

 A successful color mixing is getting both the right hue AND the right brightness value (how dark or light).